chenhaodev/care-journey-generator/README.md

 ### prompt to geneate dialogue during intake

 Create a long dialogue in a medical setting where a patient is attending the initial consultation in an oncology clinic (and nurse systematically inquire about cancer patient symptoms or issues during intake).
-When generating synthetic data, aim to create a long and detailed context, with a minimum of 4096 tokens.
-If you reach the maximum token limitation during generation, automatically continue generating additional content until the task is complete.
 Use following example as output format:

 ```JSON
 {